Norwegian Board of Health Supervision

 Patients, relatives, employers, the police and others can request the supervision authorities to examine cases when they mean that there has been a deficiency in the health service.
 Cases where it is appropriate to give an administrative reaction to a health worker or to an institution are dealt with by the Norwegian Board of Health Supervision.
 This section presents a selection of completed cases, with a description of the cases and the administrative decisions that were made.

-The Unit investigates serious adverse events reported by hospitals, in some cases by visiting the hospital where the event happened.
+The Department investigates serious adverse events reported by hospitals, in some cases by visiting the hospital where the event happened.
 Patients and relatives are given the right to receive information.

 The results of supervision and the experience gained from supervision, including countrywide supervision, are published in the report series Report of the Norwegian Board of Health Supervision.
 The annual supervision report (Tilsynsmelding), which is written for a wide readership, contains articles about the results of supervision, the experience we have gained from dealing with complaints and from supervision, and a section on statistics.